commonhaus/commonhaus.github.io/site/about/index.md

 ## Our mission, vision and focus

-We want to empower a diverse community of developers, contributors, and users to create, maintain, and evolve open-source libraries and frameworks, ensuring long-term growth and stability through shared stewardship and community collaboration.
+We want to empower a diverse community of developers, contributors, and users to create, maintain, and evolve open source libraries and frameworks, ensuring long-term growth and stability through shared stewardship and community collaboration.

-We envision a welcoming ecosystem where open-source projects grow through collaboration and mutual support, simplifying participation for all by moving beyond conventional governance hurdles.
+We envision a welcoming ecosystem where open source projects grow through collaboration and mutual support, simplifying participation for all by moving beyond conventional governance hurdles.

 We prioritize **Application Frameworks** and **Libraries** that are critical for developers.
 We support self-governing, code-centric projects, steering clear of specifications and standards debates to focus on tangible outcomes.

 ## Community and sponsorship

-Our doors are open to everyone passionate about open-source innovation.
+Our doors are open to everyone passionate about open source innovation.
 We invite all individuals, not just code contributors, to participate and help shape our organization.
 Our [Bylaws][] detail membership and governance, emphasizing collaboration, diverse perspectives, and advisory input from our [Advisory Board][cfab] to align sponsorship with community interests.

 ## Current Councilors